Merc CEO Terry Duffy serves it up Chicago style

 They go back even further to the founding of the Merc, which began in 1898 as the Chicago Butter and Egg Exchange.
 The podcast rolls some 1987 tape from a great show called “The Trading Game.”
 (This youtube version features an ad with Al from Happy Days and William “Refrigerator” Perry, who gets some loving remembrance as the guys discuss Da Bears; Duffy correctly laments that Sweetness, after years of faithful and excellent service, somehow was denied an opportunity to score in the Bears Super Bowl romp.)
 Like the guys, I revere the open outcry era of capitalism so I’ll use this opportunity to plug a short documentary that deserves a view—Pit Trading 101.

 This is a must-hear episode of a reliably solid podcast.
-It’s not without its fault.
+It’s not without its faults.
 I don’t know that the clips of Ditka on the Howard Stern Show added much and a 70+ minute program shouldn’t have anything beyond what’s absolutely necessary.
 Another suggestion: King gives Duffy a photo early in the show “as a belated anniversary gift.”
 The show should display that image—and any images referenced—on the web page for the show.
 (I do love that Duffy wears a full suit to appear on the podcast.)

 Ultimately, this is not business journalism.
 King’s goal is to promote the CEOs and their NYSE-traded companies, not hold them to account.
 Nevertheless, these lengthy, deep conversations with the people manipulating the levers of power open a valuable window onto how the world really works.